 Visitor

-Visitor in Google Analytics is almost the same as User.
-However, a Visitor is a Dimension while User is a Metric.
+Visitors in Google Analytics are almost identical to Users.
+However, a Visitor is a Dimension while a User is a Metric.

 Visitors Flow

-Visitors Flow is a report that shows how Users have interacted with your site in chronological order, from Landing Page to Exit page.
+Visitors Flow is a report that shows how Users have interacted with your site in chronological order, from the landing page to the exit page.

 Final thoughts